mislav/blog/js/_posts/2008-10-16-c-is-for-cookie.markdown

 title: C is for cookie
 layout: post
 category: js
+description: A tiny cookie library and a great video to go along.
 ---

 Getting and setting cookies in JavaScript through the standard API (`document.cookie`) can be a pain to do manually, so I’m sharing a tiny, framework-independent script that provides both read and write methods with the simplest interface there can be.